navikt/syfoveileder/README.md

 # Syfoveileder

 ## About Syfoveileder
-Syfoveileder is a Spring Boot application written in Kotlin.
+Syfoveileder is a Ktor application written in Kotlin.
 Its main job is to be a microservice offering data relating to veiledere.
 So far this means a list of veileder names with access to an enhet.